 Many employers are aware of the phenomenon of an aging workforce, and many consider their workplaces age-friendly.
-In addition, many program
+In addition, many program and policy options exist for employers to support their older workers.
+Still, most employers have not modified their internal policies and practices.

-In one survey of human resource professionals representing for-profit firms across the United States, 71 percent responded that their workplaces were "agefriendly."
+In one survey of human resource professionals representing for-profit firms across the United States, 71 percent responded that their workplaces were "age-friendly."
 Four of five employers say that they are supportive of employees who plan to work past the age of 65, and they are aware many of these employees prefer to gradually transition from full-time positions into part-time, seasonal or consultant roles.
-Employers are taking the first steps in acknowledging that the workforce is aging; however, there appears to be a long road ahead to prepare and respond adequately, especially as the aging workforce continues to grow and diversify.
+Employers are taking the first steps in acknowledging that the workforce is aging; however, there appears to be a long road ahead to